TheJumpCloud/support/PowerShell/ModuleChangelog.md

 #### RELEASE NOTES

 ```
-Update Set-JCUser to properly updated nested properties
+Update Set-JCUser to not allow null values for nested properties
 ```

 #### BUG FIXES:

-- Resolves an issue that would set null values when using Set-JCUser to updated nested the fields "addresses" and "phoneNumbers".
+- Resolves an issue that would set null values when using Set-JCUser to update the nested "addresses" property.

 ## 1.10.1